 Everything you need to know about home loans in South Africa

-Home loans in South Africa are primarily offered by the four major banks in the country namely; ABSA, FNB, Nedbank and Standard Bank.
+Home loans in South Africa are primarily offered by the four major banks in the country namely; ABSA, FNB and Nedbank.

-ABSA currently hold the majority of home loans and therefore have the largest market share in terms of home finance.
-Due to this large market share they tend to offer some of the best interest rates.
+ABSA currently hold the majority of home loans and therefore has the largest market share in terms of home finance.
+Due to this large market share, they tend to offer some of the best interest rates.

 Common questions about home loans answered

 The amount that you will qualify for based on your personal credit score differs from the maximum loan amounts offered by South African banks.
 For ordinary South African citizens that are employed full-time Absa and Nedbank will offer up to R5 million while FNB will offer up to R3 million.

 Will I get a loan to buy vacant land in South Africa?